DataGreed/LD44/README.md

 - enemy pushed back when killed
 - sound: death enemy
 - sound: player death due to lack of oxygen
+- hud: oxygen left turns red when less than 10 seconds of oxygen
+- screen flashes red when hit

 # Out of scope
 - gamepad controls